Alistair-Turcan/iRibo/README.md

 ## GetCandidateORFs:

 Begin by generating candidate ORFs for translation assessment.
-This results in two files:
+This results in three files:
 - candidate_orfs: A list of all candidate ORFs that will be assessed for translation.
 This is filtered due to overlapping translation signals being hard to separate.
 - all_orfs: A list of every possible ORF that exists in the genome or transcriptome.
 - candidate_orfs.gff3: Annotations of all candidate ORFs, ready to be put into a genome browser like IGV.